SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 It's important to note that when an app that is already running is pushed again, the original app will be stopped and the new one built and deployed.
 For active development this is unlikely to cause any problems but would definitely be a concern when deploying to production.
 Digging into this would go beyond the scope of this introduction.
 In a nutshell, the way around this is to use multiple app names to give a blue green deployment and use the "real" route to direct traffic between instances.

-TODO: can we give a pointer to further reading on updating in production?

 Now let's see how we can update our running app.
 Note that an update will act the same as any deploy however it will keep any additional settings that were added after the previous push.